DeepX-inc/machina/README.md

 # machina

-machina is a library for a real world Deep Reinforcement Learning and is built on top of PyTorch.
+machina is a library for real-world Deep Reinforcement Learning and which is built on top of PyTorch.

 ## Features
 + Composability
-  A sampling phase and a learning alghrithm are independent.
-They comunicate each other only via Policy and Trajectory.
+  The sampling phase and learning phase are independent.
+They interact with each other only via the Policy and Trajectory.

-By the composability, we can easily implement following configurations which are difficult for other RL libraries.
+Using the principle of composability, we can easily implement following configurations which are difficult in other RL libraries.
 + An agent learns in switched environment (e.g. simulated environment and real world environment).
 + An agent learns by multiple algorithms rather than a single algorithm (e.g. Q-Prop is combination of TRPO and DDPG).
-+ Hyper parameters for an algorithm are changing dynamically (e.g. Meta Learning).
++ Hyperparameters for an algorithm are changing dynamically (e.g. Meta Learning).

-To obtain the composability, machina's sampling method is restricted to be episode-based.
-Episode-based sampling is suitable for real world environment.
-Some algorithms like updating networks by step (e.g. DQN, DDPG) are not reproduced their results exactly with machina.
+To obtain this composability, machina's sampling method is restricted to be episode-based.
+Episode-based sampling is suitable for real-world environments.
+Some algorithms which update networks step by step (e.g. DQN, DDPG) are not reproduced in machina.

 ## Installation

 machina supports Python3.5, 3.6 and PyTorch0.4+.

-machina can be installed by PyPI.
+machina can be installed using PyPI.
 ```
 pip install machina
 ```

-Or you can install machina from source code.
+Or you can install machina directly from source code.
 ```
 git clone https://github.com/DeepX-inc/machina
 cd machina